Manhattan, Kansas (2006)

 Haskell Wexler is an irritable 80-year-old in this documentary made by his son.
 We get a clear picture of his celebrated career as a cinematographer, winning Oscars for Mike Nichols’ Who’s Afraid of Virginia Woolf?
 (1966) and Hal Ashby’s Bound for Glory (1976).
 Brilliant but aggressively opinionated, directors considered him a “pain in the ass” who wanted to control the movie.
 That certainly includes his son’s movie too, providing an excellent central conflict.
 Mark as narrator explains how his Dad suddenly didn’t want to be defined by his career, leaving Mark to ponder who Dad is if not his work?
 The Hollywood liberal?
 The ladies’ man?
 The car collector?
 The father?
 One hilarious scene is really the set-up for an interview.
 Mark tries to get Dad to position himself with the sunset behind him and Dad goes off: “Bullshit with the sun setting.
 This isn’t a fucking Miller beer commercial.
 It’s your father talking about something important to him!”
-He should get together with Alan Berliner’s dad from Nobody’s Business (1996).
+He should get together with Alan Berliner’s dad from Nobody’s Business (1996) (see entry above).

 Thank You & Goodnight (1991)